jaymunotvidai/aimbryo/README.md

 ![video](/src/assets/images/Dashboard.png)

 Patinet List
-1. Patient list with the search boc and add new patient
-2. Pagination to switch between the Patient List
+1. Pagination to switch between the Patient List
-3. Count of the patient data
+2. Count of the patient data
-4. onclick on the row patient data can be viewed
+3. onclick on the row patient data can be viewed
 ![video](/src/assets/images/patientlist.png)